Big Ben (Heard Island)

 Big Ben (previously known as Big Ben Peak, Old Ben Mountain, Emperor William Peak and Kaiser Wilhelm-Berg) is a volcanic massif that dominates the geography of Heard Island in the southern Indian Ocean.
 It is a stratovolcano with a diameter of about 25 km.
 Its highest point is Mawson Peak, which is 2745 m above sea level.
 Much of it is covered by ice, including 14 major glaciers which descend from Big Ben to the sea.
-Big Ben is the highest mountain in Australian states and territories, except for those claimed in the Australian Antarctic Territory.
+Big Ben is the highest mountain in Australian states and territories, except for the Australian Antarctic Territory.
+The Australian Antarctic Territory is a territorial claim unrecognised by most other countries, meaning that Big Ben is the highest mountain over which Australia has true sovereignty.
 A smaller volcanic headland, the Laurens Peninsula, extends about 10 km to the northwest, created by a separate volcano, Mount Dixon; its highest point is Anzac Peak, at 715 m.

+Big Ben was first summited on 25 January 1965 by five members of the Southern Indian Ocean Expedition to Heard Island (sometimes referred to as the Patanela expedition).

 Volcanic activity

+Big Ben formed about one million years ago.
 Volcanic activity at the cone has been known since 1881.
 An eruption occurred in 1993.
 Satellite images detected eruptions during 2000.
 On 2 February 2016, observations from Atlas Cove, 15 km northwest of Mawson Peak, showed plumes up to 1 km high over the volcano.
 Satellite images showed hotspots at various times from 2003 to 2008, and during September 2012.
 A further eruption was reported on 2 February 2016, and was recorded by scientists who happened to be in the area on an expedition.
 Big Ben does not endanger humans because Heard Island is uninhabited.

+Sentinel-2 satellite imagery suggests another eruption has occurred in May 2023.

 Big Ben is in a remote location, and without regular observation it is possible that eruptions have occurred at other times.